RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 Execute the following command via CodeReady Workspaces `Terminal`:

+`cd /projects/cloud-native-workshop-v2m4-labs/order-service/`

 `mvn quarkus:add-extension -Dextensions="kafka"`

-This command generates a Maven project, importing the `Kafka connector` extensions for Quarkus applications and provides all the necessary capabilities to integrate with the Kafka clusters and subscribe `payments` topic and `orders` topic.
+This command generates a Maven project, importing the Kafka extensions for Quarkus applications and provides all the necessary capabilities to integrate with the Kafka clusters and subscribe `payments` topic and `orders` topic.
 Let's confirm your `pom.xml` as below:

 ![order]({% image_path order-kafka-pom-dependency.png %})

 ##### Creating Orders and Payments Consumer in Order Service

-Create a new Java class, `KafkaOrdersConsumer.java` in `src/main/java/com/redhat/cloudnative` to consume `orders topic`.
-The `onMessage` method allows you to store a new order in MongoDB based consumed `KafkaMessage`.
-Copy the following entire codes in `KafkaOrdersConsumer.java`.
+In the `order-service` project, Create a new Java class, `KafkaOrdersConsumer.java` in `src/main/java/com/redhat/cloudnative` to consume messages from the Kafka `orders` topic.
+The `onMessage()` method allows you to store a new order in MongoDB based consumed `KafkaMessage`.
+Copy the following entire code into `KafkaOrdersConsumer.java`.

 ~~~java
 package com.redhat.cloudnative;